 - 1.1 Attendance at orientation by newly-admitted students is mandatory.
-During orientation, students will meet the staff, learn about the Faculty, and receive information about their programme of study. - 1.2 Academic advising, though available to all students throughout the course of study, is particularly emphasized for new students.
-Its primary purpose is to assist students in planning, monitoring, and successfully managing their chosen field of study, in relation to clear career objectives. - 1.3 Students who are transferring to the Faculty from another on any UWI campus must also attend orientation and obtain academic advising to identify outstanding courses required to complete the programme to which you have been accepted. - 1.4 Students who have been readmitted under Academic Forgiveness having been Required to Withdraw, should also ensure that they attend Orientation to: (1) confirm the courses that they are being allowed to bring over; (2) apply for Exemptions for the courses; and, (3) confirm the outstanding courses required to complete the programme to which you have been readmitted.
-Students in this situation should note that they will be readmitted into the currently offered programme closest to their most recent programme, where relevant.
+During orientation, students can expect to meet the staff, learn about the Faculty, and receive information about their programme of study. - 1.2 Academic advising, though available to all students throughout the course of study, is particularly emphasized for new students.
+Its primary purpose is to assist students in planning, monitoring, and successfully managing their chosen field of study, in relation to clear career objectives. - 1.3 Students who are transferring to the Faculty from another on any UWI campus must also attend orientation and obtain academic advising to identify outstanding courses required to complete the programme to which you have been accepted. - 1.4 Students who have been readmitted under Academic Forgiveness having been required to withdraw, should also ensure that they attend orientation and academic advising to confirm:(1) the courses that they are being allowed to bring over; and, (2) the outstanding courses required to complete the programme to which you have been readmitted.